 There are some known risk factors for macular degeneration.
 Smoking may increase your chances of developing the condition and seems to speed up its progress.
-High cholesterol levels, high blood pressure, obesity, and a diet lacking in dark green leafy vegetables and omega-3 fatty acids may also be associated with macular degeneration.
-Women seem to be at a higher risk than men.
+High blood pressure, heart disease, sun exposure, obesity, and a diet lacking in dark green leafy vegetables and omega-3 fatty acids may also be associated with macular degeneration.

 Macular degeneration runs in some families but not in all.
-Recent studies of twins suggest that both genes and environment contribute to the onset of macular problems.
+Some studies have suggested that both genes and environment contribute to the onset of macular problems.
 Wet macular degeneration, at least, seems to be more common in people with poor cardiovascular health.
-Although it only accounts for about 10% of the cases, wet macular degeneration is responsible for 90% of the blindness caused by this disease.
+Although it only accounts for about 15% of the cases, wet macular degeneration is responsible for 90% of the blindness caused by this disease.

 Both types of macular degeneration are completely painless.
 In dry macular degeneration, the centre of the field of vision in an eye slowly blurs or grows dim.
 You can still see colours, but the details aren’t clear.
 This tends to happen over a period of years.
 Often, people don’t notice the early stages, especially if the other eye is working fine.